Nonlinear Crystal Materials

 - The chromatic dispersion and birefringence properties determine the possibilities for phase matching and the phase-matching bandwidth, angular acceptance (for critical phase matching), etc.

-- Normally, the crystal material should have a high optical transparency for all wavelengths involved.
+- Normally, the crystal material should have a high optical transparency for all wavelengths involved – for example, for pump, signal and idler in an optical parametric amplifier.

 Additional properties can be relevant for a comparison: